 Ion exchange (IX) systems are used across a variety of industries for water softening, purification, and separation purposes.
-While the chemistry of individual ion exchange reactions vary from one application to the next, IX is a treatment process where dissolved ions are replaced by other, more desirable, ions of a similar electrical charge.
+While the chemistry of individual ion exchange reactions varies from one application to the next, IX is a treatment process where dissolved ions are replaced by other, more desirable, ions of a similar electrical charge.

 If you’re wondering whether IX is right for your facility, you might be asking “What is an ion exchange system and how does it work?”